neuroidss/lab-governance/People and Partners.md

 - Marking the subtasks done in Asana and commenting about your results and impressions on the person-card to track interactions with the candidate

 ### Partner Agreement Steward - Erik
-Purpose: Promises made by partners to the company and each other are clear. *Promises made by the company to partners are deliberately excluded.
-They are mostly handled by other roles.*
+Purpose: Promises made by partners to the company are clear.

 Accountabilities:
-- Clarifying the partner agreement evolution process
+- Explaining and operating partner agreement processes
 - Onboarding new Partners to these agreements

-Accountabilities related to the agreement process:
-- Asking all current partners to sign new versions of the standard agreement
-- Working one-on-one to create modified agreements for partners who refuse to sign the standard agreement
-- Publishing the diff between the actual agreement and the standard, in cases where a partner refused to sign the standard agreement
+Note about the purpose:
+Promises made by the company to partners are deliberately excluded.
+They are mostly handled by other roles.

 ### Recruiter - Cassus
 Purpose: Hire great people